-In content marketing, the goal is to make people remember what you're saying so they will come back and/or share it with others.
+Content marketing aims to make people remember what you're saying so they will return and share it with others.
 Using episodic content, marketers can extend a story and make it more significant in the audience's memory.

 A cliffhanger or call to action at the end of each installment makes people want to hear the next installment.
-Suspense keeps the audience coming back.
+The suspense keeps your audience coming back.

 2. It makes your strategy last longer

-Take a blog post, break it into five or ten fleshed out posts.
-You've just extended the life of that initial single blog post by a factor of five, or a factor of ten, through some strategic planning and cliffhanging details.
+Take a blog post, and break it into five or ten fleshed-out posts.
+You've just extended the life of that initial single blog post by a factor of five or ten through some strategic planning and cliffhanging details.